-The importance of supervisory transparency and accountability has been stressed by the Basel Committee on Banking Supervision and by the new European legislation (namely the directives 2006/48/EC and 2006/49/EC).
+The importance of supervisory transparency and accountability is stressed by the Basel Committee on Banking Supervision and by the European Banking Legislation: Directive 2013/36/EU and Regulation (EU) No 575/2013.

 In this section, the CSSF will publish and give access to information regarding the texts of laws, regulations, administrative rules and general guidance adopted in the field of prudential regulation and supervision in Luxembourg.

-The supervisory disclosure requirements cover options and national discretions, general criteria and methodologies used nationally in the Supervisory Review and Evaluation Process (SREP).
-This section contains also aggregate statistical data on key aspects of the implementation of the prudential framework in Luxembourg.
+The supervisory disclosure requirements cover options and national discretions available in EU banking legislation, as well as general criteria and methodologies used nationally in the Supervisory Review and Evaluation Process (the “SREP”).
+This section also contains aggregate statistical data on key aspects of the implementation of the prudential framework in Luxembourg.

 The content of the pages in this section has been divided into four sections:

-2. Administrative rules: There is a variety of definitions of administrative rules.
-For the purpose of disclosure they are understood as instructions to supervised entities to fulfill certain legislative and regulatory requirements.
+There is a variety of definitions of administrative rules.
+For the purpose of disclosure they are understood as instructions to supervised entities to fulfil certain legislative and regulatory requirements.

-The directives 2006/48/EC and 2006/49/EC contain a large number of national discretions and options which may be applied on the basis of national circumstances.
+Directive 2013/36/EU and Regulation (EU) No 575/2013 contain a large number of options and national discretions which may be applied on the basis of national circumstances.

-This section includes general criteria and methodologies of the Supervisory Review and Evaluation Process (SREP), minimum requirements for institutions' own Capital Adequacy Assessment Process (ICAAP) and policies on supervisory measures.
+This section includes general criteria and methodologies of the SREP, minimum requirements for institutions' own Internal Capital Adequacy Assessment Process (the “ICAAP”) and policies on supervisory measures.

 This section includes aggregate statistical data on key aspects of the implementation of the prudential framework in each Member State.
-The disclosure includes national statistical data about the banking sector, credit risk, operational risk, market risk and supervisory actions and measures.
+The disclosure includes national statistical data on the financial sector, credit risk, operational risk, market risk, waivers and on supervisory measures and administrative penalties.